OFFLINE-GmbH/multi-timeline.js/README.md

         class:  'important',                // Additional class for .tl-timeline elements
         zIndex: 10,                         // z-index for this timeline (to manage overlaps)

         layer: 0                            // Each timeline is on it's own layer (always one higher than the one
                                             // before).
-If you set a specific layer, it's possible for to
+If you set a specific layer, it's possible for two
                                             // timelines to share the same layer.
     }

 If the `start` or `end` attributes are not specified, the timeline becomes infinite in corresponding direction.